solana-validators/solana-validator-guidebook/docs/validator-setup/validator-setup.md

 Make sure your `authorized-withdrawer-keypair` is stored in a safe place, then delete it from your local machine.

-__Important__: if you lose your withdrawer key pair, you will not be able to withdraw tokens from the vote account and you will lose access to it.
+__IMPORTANT__: If you lose your withdrawer key pair, you will not be able to withdraw tokens from the vote account and you will lose access to it.
+Make sure to store the `authorized-withdrawer-keypair` securely before you move on.

 ## SSH To Your Validator